rahulsahay19/My-CV/README.md

 Profile
 ---------

 •	Highly competent, diligent and dynamic IT Engineer offering 9+ years of experience.
-Currently spearheading as LEAD Developer for Marlabs.
+Currently spearheading as SDE @ Kongsberg.

 Core Competencies
 ----------